tatasadi/tatasadi/README.md

 ## About Me 🌟

-I'm a passionate Fullstack Developer, deeply immersed in the world of React and Remix.
+I'm a passionate Fullstack Developer, deeply immersed in the world of React, Next.js and Tailwind.
 I love building responsive, user-friendly web applications and am dedicated to leveraging the latest web technologies for both front-end and back-end development.

 ## My Skills 🛠️